SoftUni-Internal/interactive-content/EN/06-Unit-Testing/01-Seven-Testing-Principles.md

 Finding and fixing defects itself does not help when:

-- Our system built is unusable.
+- Our system built is unusable

-- When our software does not fulfill the users needs and expectations.
+- When our software does not fulfill the users needs and expectations

 [/slide]